 Civil engineers and environmental engineers regularly appear on U.S. News and World Report's list of the "100 Best Jobs in America" and “Best STEM Jobs.”

-In 2018, 16% of Villanova Civil Engineering graduates continued their education after graduation.
-Those who entered the job market earned an average starting salary of $60,891.
+In 2020, 23% of Villanova Civil Engineering graduates continued their education after graduation.
+Those who entered the job market found opportunities in civil engineering, consulting, construction/contracting and project management.

 Where Are They Now?

 2020 graduates from Villanova’s Civil and Environmental Engineering program are working in a number of fields in a variety of unique positions.
 Here is just a sampling: